 - Reference Implementation

 PEP 484 introduced TypeVar, enabling creation of generics parameterised with a single type.
 In this PEP, we introduce TypeVarTuple, enabling parameterisation with an arbitrary number of types - that is, a variadic type variable, enabling variadic generics.
-This allows the type of array-like structures in numerical computing libraries such as NumPy and TensorFlow to be parameterised with the array shape, enabling static type checkers to catch shape-related bugs in code that uses these libraries.
+This enables a wide variety of use cases.
+In particular, it allows the type of array-like structures in numerical computing libraries such as NumPy and TensorFlow to be parameterised with the array shape, enabling static type checkers to catch shape-related bugs in code that uses these libraries.

-In the context of numerical computation with libraries such as NumPy and TensorFlow, the shape of arguments is often just as important as the argument type.
+In the context of numerical computation with libraries such as NumPy and TensorFlow, the shape of variables is often just as important as the variable type.
 For example, consider the following function which converts a batch of videos to grayscale:

 def to_gray(videos: Array): ...